marshallflax/vision/README.md

    A Living Document.
 Low friction improvement.
    Eliminates Duplicative Creation of Review Materials Natural Opportunities for Active Learning
-   Students Can Draft Additions and Improvements Teacher Updates the Text in Real Time in Response to Questions.
+   Ask Students To Draft Additions and Improvements Students and Teachers Collaborate to Improve the Document
 ```

 As an example of the power of the above tools, let me create an imaginary class and show how they can combine to allow a restructuring of an ordinary class.